-If you’re involved with a single parent, it’s only a matter of time before you butt heads with the kids.
+If you’re involved with a single parent, it’s only a matter of time before you hit challenges with the kids.
 How you handle that, and whether or not you want to keep moving forward, says a lot about the viability of your relationship.

 As a single mom, I’ve gravitated toward other single parents when it comes to dating.
 Who other than a single dad would better understand the life I came from, and the life I’m now living with two munchkins in tow?
 Not once has a single dad had a hard time understanding why I still communicate with my ex husband on a regular basis or why Memorial Day weekend is all of a sudden not kid-free because of an unexpected glitch in the time-sharing schedule.

 But there’s a flip side to this innate understanding and acceptance.
 It’s called dating with kids, a past, and an obstacle-laden road to the future you want.

 Here’s the thing: those single dads come with kids too, and you have to really love someone to want to blend families.
 According to my therapist, it takes an average of six years to successfully blend a family.
 From what I’ve seen in my nearly three years in the dating world, I’d say she’s right.

 When you first dive into the dopamine buzz of a new relationship, your partner’s kids are the best, most cutest humans ever aside from your own kids.
 But then the first time you spend the night and those blonde-haired, blue-eyed cherubs scrape their fingernails down the outside of the bedroom door and yell “The owl is green!” at 7am, you realize you’re in deep.
 (The owl is my kids’ night light that lets them know when they’re allowed to wake me up.)